HumabHatterZed/WhistleWindInscryptionMods/README.md

 * API_dev-API v2.4.0+

 ## 🩹 Known Issues
+### v1.1.0 Changes
+The mod's config file has been renamed to ```wstl.inscryption.lobotomycorp.cfg```.

+This means that **any** config changes you've made will **not** carry over and you'll have to manually change them again.

+A number of other changes have been made that __shouldn't__ break your game, but just in case it is recommended that you start a new run after updating.

 ### None so far!
 If you find any issues or bugs, please report them to me asap on the modding Discord or on the GitHub page!